itsblake10/se_project_express/README.md

 - **Testing:** Testing is done using Postman and Github actions
 - **Git:** Version control system for tracking changes to the project codebase.
 - **Postman:** API development and testing tool for manually testing API endpoints during development.
+- **Google Cloud:** Cloud platform for deploying and managing the website.

 ## API Documentation